Is the Zona M100 rear-view camera the future?

 The system uses a bike-mounted camera to capture the footage behind the rider, which is then sent via wi-fi to a receiver attached to the riders helmet.
 A small display on the end of a flexible arm fitted inside the rider's helmet then shows what's behind.

 The image is stabilised via a series of accelerometers and gyroscopes before being projected onto the display.
 The flexible arm holding the display can be positioned above or below the rider's eye, so as not to obstruct the view ahead but to remain in their peripheral vision.
-The system also stored footage, should you want to view it after your ride.
+The system also stores footage, should you want to view it after your ride and the accelerometers can detect a collision and store footage of the event if provided memory stick is attached.

-Zona have guaranteed the product will be delivered to those placing pre-orders on June 30, 2017, and are currently offering the unit at a special price of £175, compared to the normal price of £225.
+Zona say the product will be delivered to those placing pre-orders from June 30, 2017, and are currently offering the unit at a special price of £195, compared to the normal price of £239.

 San Francisco based start up Skully Helmets attempted something similar in 2016, instead opting to incorporate the system into their own helmet, but the company ceased operating before they could bring the product to market.